ByronHawksmith/byronhawksmith.github.io/_posts/2025-01-17-the-worship-of-shadows.md

 ---
 layout: post
-title: "The Worship of Shadows"
+title: "The Worship of Shadows: The Dark Theocracy of Modernity"
 image:
   path: /images/the-worship-of-shadows.png
 ---